nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    3. CAP5BUDDY retrieves the assignment requested from the grade tracker in the module.
    4. CAP5BUDDY deletes the assignment.
    5. CAP5BUDDY updates the grade tracker in the module.
+   6. CAP5BUDDY updates the module list with the module.
-   4. CAP5BUDDY displays success message.
+   7. CAP5BUDDY displays success message.

    **Extensions**
+   * 2a.
+The provided module is invalid.

+      * CAP5BUDDY displays an error message.

    * 3a.
 The provided assignment is invalid.